Here are 11 of the most common reasons why a woman will dump her boyfriend who felt more like a friend to her than anything else:

 11. She started to feel the pressure to find a relationship that would lead to marriage and children

-Sometimes, a woman will suddenly feel the urge to want to start a family, or be married, even if she was totally against that before (e.g. because she’s getting older, all her friends are settling down around her, her family are pressuring her, her biological clock suddenly switches on).
+Sometimes, a woman will suddenly feel the urge to want to start a family, or be married, even if she was totally against that before (e.g. because she’s getting older, all her friends are settling down around her, her family is pressuring her, her biological clock suddenly switches on).

 So, if her relationship feels more like a friendship, she won’t want to expand that into a married relationship with a family.